What is herd immunity?

 This then means that everyone in the community is protected, even those who cannot be immunised because they are too young or too sick.
 It also protects those who have not yet completed the whole course because of their age.

-In some cases, where humans are the only known reservoir or host of a particular vaccine preventable germ, herd immunity can mean that a disease can be totally eradicated, and then no one would ever be at risk of that disease again.
+In some cases, where humans are the only known reservoir or host of a particular vaccine preventable germ, herd immunity can mean that a disease can be totally eradicated, and then no one would ever be at risk of that disease again. ie if a virus or bacteria can only live in humans and is not found in soil or other animals, eradication of that disease is possible.
+Humans are the only known hosts of smallpox, measles and polio.

 Through this mechanism there is a very real possibility polio could be eradicated within our lifetimes.
 For more information about polio eradication, have a look at these 10 facts described by the World Health Organization.
+And IF we could vaccinate enough of the population against measles, there is a change we could also rid the globe of that disease too.

 Here are some other ways that herd immunity can be demonstrated;